 One of the nice things about Beaver is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Being a small town, Beaver does not have a public transit system used by locals to get to and from work.
+Beaver is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Beaver citizens is a little higher than the average for US cities and towns: 21.43% of adults in Beaver have at least a bachelor's degree.
+The population of Beaver overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Beaver, 21.43% have at least a bachelor's degree.

 The per capita income in Beaver in 2022 was $34,281, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
 This equates to an annual income of $137,124 for a family of four.
 However, Beaver contains both very wealthy and poor people as well.